Marketing91

 The joke is on you when it suddenly starts raining, and you have to go out to meet a client.
 You now have to buy another umbrella so that you can save yourself from getting wet and ill.

-Remember, emergency goods include several things, and an important one is actually medicines.
-If an individual suddenly is gripped by a severe headache and he is supposed to attend an important meeting in a few hours then for him, the headache tablet is an emergency good.
+Remember, emergency goods include several things, and an important one is medicines.
+If an individual suddenly is gripped by a severe headache and is supposed to attend an important meeting in a few hours then for him, the headache tablet is an emergency good.

 It was a rusted one, and I had to be rushed to the nearby doctor so that he could give me an injection for tetanus.
 In this case, the injection became my emergency good, and I had to have it instantly.